-ZERO BRINE Emission and consumption data are qualified as far as possible with details of relevant operating conditions (e.g. percentage of full capacity, fuel composition, bypassing of the (abatement) technique, inclusion or exclusion of other than normal operating conditions, reference conditions), sampling and analytical methods, and statistical presentation (e.g. short and long-term averages, maxima, ranges and distributions).
+Emission and consumption data are qualified as far as possible with details of relevant operating conditions (e.g. percentage of full capacity, fuel composition, bypassing of the (abatement) technique, inclusion or exclusion of other than normal operating conditions, reference conditions), sampling and analytical methods, and statistical presentation (e.g. short and long-term averages, maxima, ranges and distributions).
 Information on conditions/circumstances hampering the use of the (abatement) technique at full capacity and/or necessitating full or partial bypassing of the (abatement) technique and measures taken to restore full (abatement) capacity.
-Relevant negative effects on the environment due to implementing the technique, allowing a comparison between techniques, in order to assess the impact on the environment as a whole.
+5. Cross-media effects Relevant negative effects on the environment due to implementing the technique, allowing a comparison between techniques, in order to assess the impact on the environment as a whole.
 Any side effects and disadvantages caused by the implementation of the technique.
 The Reference Document on Economics and Cross-media Effects (ECM) should be taken into account.
-It is indicated whether the technique can be applied throughout the sector.
+6. Technical considerations relevant to applicability It is indicated whether the technique can be applied throughout the sector.
 Otherwise, the main general technical restrictions on the use of the technique within the sector are indicated.
-These may be: • an indication of the type of sites or processes within the sector to which the technique cannot be applied; • constraints to implementation in certain generic cases, considering, e.g.: o whether it concerns a new or an existing site, taking into account factors involved in retrofitting (e.g. space availability) and interactions with techniques already installed; o site size, capacity or load factor; o quantity, type or quality of product manufactured; o type of fuel or reagents and auxiliary materials used; o animal welfare; o climatic conditions.
+These may be: an indication of the type of sites or processes within the sector to which the technique cannot be applied; constraints to implementation in certain generic cases, considering, e.g.: whether it concerns a new or an existing site, taking into account factors involved in retrofitting (e.g. space availability) and interactions with techniques already installed; site size, capacity or load factor; quantity, type or quality of product manufactured; type of fuel or reagents and auxiliary materials used; animal welfare; climatic conditions.
 These restrictions are indicated together with the reasons for them.
-These These restrictions are indicated together with the reasons for them.
-These restrictions are not meant to be a list of the possible local conditions that could
+These restrictions are not meant to be a list of the possible local conditions that could affect the applicability of the technique for an individual site.
+7. Economics Information on the costs of techniques (capital/investment, operating and maintenance) and any possible savings (e.g. reduced consumption of energy, water, reagents and auxiliary materials, waste charges, reduced payback time compared to other techniques), revenues or other benefits including details on how these costs/savings or revenues have been calculated/estimated.